10 Types Of Warehouses in eCommerce & How Does it Work in 2022

 Well, this is probably the most obvious requirement of all.
 Unless eCommerce warehouses are sized to house your entire inventory in all its various shapes and sizes, they haven’t fulfilled their most basic requirement.

-For companies starting or expecting to grow rapidly in the future, the capability of eCommerce warehouses for expansion is important.
-The network of eCommerce warehouses maintained by your 3PL is also important – you wouldn’t want to select a 3PL that doesn’t operate eCommerce warehouses or fulfillment centers in locations you expect to grow into.
+For companies starting or expecting to grow rapidly in the future, the capability of different warehouses for expansion is important.
+The network maintained by your 3PL is also important – you wouldn’t want to select a 3PL that doesn’t operate fulfillment centers or warehouses in locations you expect to grow into.

 Ability to comply with regulations

 Just like all aspects of business operations have to comply with their applicable rules and regulations, so do eCommerce warehouses.
-Before selection, you must be aware of the applicable laws in the location of your eCommerce warehouses and ensure that your warehouse provider adheres to them.
+Before selection, you must be aware of the applicable laws in your location and ensure that your warehouse provider adheres to them.

 For example, you cannot store certain types of goods (e.g., hazardous materials) in certain areas.
 Or, you may need to hire local workers for your eCommerce warehouses.